Makcimka132/miniepl/README.md

 Mini-EPL - is programming language on Java.

 ## Use
-To use, you can:
-1. Install Java SE 11
-2.download the .JAR file from the website (http://easyprogramminglanguage.rf.gd)
-3. Open file
-4. Specify the path to the .epl file
+To use, you can Install Java SE 11, download the .JAR file from the website (http://easyprogramminglanguage.rf.gd), Open file and Specify the path to the .epl file